Error: Field cannot be left blank.

 What is a battery storage system?

-- Store energy from the grid, so you can use it anytime during an outage.
+- Stores energy from the grid for use during an outage

 Who should apply?

-- Must have experienced five or more Enhanced Power Safety Settings outages since January 1, 2023, and
+- Have experienced five or more Enhanced Power Safety Settings outages since January 1, 2024, and

-- Must be served by an EPSS impacted circuit, and
+- Be served by an EPSS-impacted circuit; and

-- Must be enrolled in CARE, FERA, Medical Baseline, or Self-Identified Vulnerable.
+- Be enrolled in CARE, FERA, Medical Baseline, or the Self-Identified Vulnerable program.

 How the program works